av3nger/cf-images/README.txt

 * Support for custom domains

 == Upgrade Notice ==

+= 1.5.0 =
+Huge update with lots of improvements and new features, new UI and image compression module.

 = 1.4.0 =
 Image AI - tag and caption your images using AI.
 Page parser module - improved compatibility with themes and plugins.